 Step 1.
 Create a policy in the account you want Hyperglance to connect to

 a.
-Go to the AWS console, then the 'IAM' section and 'Create Policy'
+Go to the AWS console, then the 'IAM' section, 'Policies' then 'Create Policy'

 b.
 Select the 'JSON' tab